pingqingsheng/webpage/content/blog/Build a R Package with Rcpp in 30 minutes.md

 draft    :  false
-title    : "Build a R Package with Rcpp in 30 minutes" subtitle : "Example : Poisson LASSO Regression"
+title    : "Build a R Package with Rcpp in 30 minutes" subtitle : <h2> "Example : Poisson LASSO Regression" </h2>
+fontsize : 14pt
 ---

 <code> Rcpp </code> is package with which you could write c++ code within R.